hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Trees.md

 ## Binary Tree Traversal

-Prior to your interview, it is important to be confortable implementing in-order, post-order, and pre-order traversal.
+Prior to your interview, it is important to be comfortable implementing in-order, post-order, and pre-order traversal.
 The most common of these is in-order traversal.

 ### In-Order Traversal